antomanc/simple-calorie-tracker/README.md

 - Track calories, protein, fat, and carbohydrates in a daily diary
 - Customize your daily targets

+## TODOs

+- [ ] Cache for USDA searches.
+Since the USDA databases changes very rarely, a cache for queries can be implemented without worries, with a very long invalidation time.
+- [ ] Recents and frequently used foods.
+This could be a very handy feature for people that eat some food very ofted, like cereals, milk, eggs or this kind of food.
+- [ ] Internationalization.
+I developed this app without multi languages support in mind, but since there is a small set of pages and components, it's not an hard to implement feature.
+- [ ] Changing the day in the diary.
+At the moment the diary page supports only showing the current day, but having the possibility to change the day could be useful.

 ## Installation

 You can install the app from the latest [GitHub release](https://github.com/antomanc/simple-calorie-tracker/releases/latest) or build it yourself: